The Markowitz Category: Introduction

 \section{Introduction}

-This note is motivated by the celebrated one and two mutual fund theorems \cite{merton}.
+When developing financial models there is a tension between the desire to capture the complexity of financial markets, and the need to simplify, both for for tractability and to avoid over-fitting.
+This leads one to consider the question of how best to produce low-dimensional approximations to high-dimensional financial models.
+As an example of such a dimensional reduction, consider the celebrated one and two mutual fund theorems \cite{merton}.
 These build on the work of Markowitz in \cite{markowitz} and tell us that, in the Markowitz market model with no restrictions on short selling, an investor who is only interested in the optimal investment problems can safely ignore all but a two-dimensional subspace of the space of portfolios.
-But what if one's interests are more broad ranging than these optimal investment problems?
-Are there other low-dimensional subspaces of the market model that may be of particular interest to other market players?

-We will prove that, in some sense, the answer to this question is no. Moreover, the two mutual fund theorem in some sense says all that there is to say about the market.

-The key, of course, is to explain what we mean by ``in some sense''.
+This paper considers what can happen if one's interests are more broad-ranging than just the classical optimal investment problem of Markowitz.
+Are there other low-dimensional subspaces of the Markowitz market model that may be of particular interest to other market players?
+We will prove that, in a clearly defined sense, the answer to this question is no. Moreover, in the same clearly defined sense, the two mutual fund theorem says all that there is to say about the market.
+The key, of course, is to give a rigorous explanation of what we mean by this ``clearly defined sense''.
 This is where we use a little category theory.

 Category theory, introduced in \cite{eilenbergmaclane}, formalises the common practice of mathematicians to investigate categories of object up to some notion of equivalence or isomorphism.
 For example, one might attempt to classify vector spaces up to bijective linear transformation or finite groups up to group isomorphism.
 The advantage of this approach is that spurious details are ignored.
 For example the specific set underlying the vector space or the group are irrelevant to their classification up to isomorphism.